nlcpy.linalg.eigh

 - nlcpy.linalg.eigh(a, UPLO='L')[source]

-Returns two objects, a 1-D array containing the eigenvalues of a, and a 2-D square array or matrix (depending on the input type) of the corresponding eigenvectors (in columns).
+- Computes the eigenvalues and eigenvectors of a complex Hermitian or a real symmetric matrix. - Returns two objects, a 1-D array containing the eigenvalues of a, and a 2-D square array or matrix (depending on the input type) of the corresponding eigenvectors (in columns). - Parameters

 - a(…, M, M) array_like